KSP-KOS/KOS/doc/source/math/ref_frame.rst

     based on the Unity game engine) uses a **LEFT-handed** coordinate system.  kOS inherits this behavior from KSP.

-In all the the reference frames mentioned below, the orientation of the axes is **left-handed**.
+In all the reference frames mentioned below, the orientation of the axes is **left-handed**.
 This means that if you imagine opening your palm and pointing your fingers down the x-axis, then curling your fingers in the direction of the y-axis, then sticking your thumb up, that the